SPARC-FAIR-Codeathon/2024-team-2/README.md

 - Support efforts for FAIR

 ## Designed to enable FAIRness
+We have assessed the FAIRness of our sparc-assemble tool against the FAIR Principles established for research software.
+The details are available in the following [document](INSERT GOOGLE DOC).

 ## Future developments
 - Workflow and tool registry in SPARC portal